wrightet/full_stack_bad_reads/README.md

 # README
 ![alt text](https://github.com/wrightet/full_stack_bad_reads/blob/master/app/assets/images/logo.png "Logo Title Text 1")

 Welcome to Bad Reads, a website thats allows you to find the baddest books out there.
-It allows users to see a wide varity of books.
+Bad reads can help you find some of the worst books out there.
+Then once you've found one you hate, leave a review!

 ## Users can:

 * Browse through an index of books.
 * Click on a book and see its information.
-* Experience a selector that allows you choose between read, currently reading, want to read, and haven't read.
-This selector currently accomplihes nothing.
-* Hit the words home to go back to the index.
+* Rate books and leave a review.
+The review can also be edited or deleted if left by the current user.
 * Hover over the User Icon to and click log out to sign out.

 ## Link to the live site